File format: Apache Parquet

-Apache Parquet is a free and open-source column-oriented data storage format developed within the Apache Hadoop ecosystem.
-It is similar to RCFile and ORC, but provides more efficient data compression and encoding schemes with enhanced performance and can better handle large amounts of complex bulk data.
+Apache Parquet is a free and open source column-oriented data storage format developed within the Apache Hadoop ecosystem.
+It is similar to RCFile and ORC, but offers more efficient data compression and encoding schemes with enhanced performance and can better handle large amounts of complex bulk data.

 Apache Parquet may be used with any upstream or downstream customer environment that supports the use of Parquet.
 Parquet is highly compact and can be transferred easily.
 Parquet embeds data-typing and avoids escape character and data formatting issues that can be present in other formats like CSV and TSV.